3D Printing Service

 Solid colors are commonly used for our Fine Art line of products however they can be utilized for any models you choose.

 3DLirious continues to innovate and push the boundaries of what is possible, and has developed a line of unique finishes that are offered by no one else.
-Fine metal, wood, or stone powders are mixed with the epoxy resin, and penetrate into the surface of the part.
+Fine metal, wood, or stone powders are mixed with the epoxy resin, and penetrate into the surface, building up a top layer.
 Pigments may also be utilized for various effects.
 Metal infused parts can then be hand polished to produce a shiny metal part, and/or a chemical patina can be applied to produce interesting and artistic effects.
 Each part produced is unique, and an endless variety of different effects are possible.
-These finishes can be quite labor intensive to produce (and are priced accordingly), however we hope you will agree that the final product is worth the effort!
+These finishes can be quite labor intensive to produce (and are priced accordingly), yet still less expensive than 3D printing entirely out of the metal on a metal 3D printer, however we hope you will agree that the final product is worth the effort!

-Various different metals and alloys alloys can be utilized, forming a metal-stone composite material.
+Various different metals and alloys alloys can be utilized, forming a metal-stone amalgam.
 These can then be polished or patinas applied for beautiful aging effects.

 A mixture of copper and tin, bronze has been used since antiquity for fine sculptures and art.
-It can be polished and left as-is (note that crevises and small details cannot be effectively polished), or a patina applied (our current favorite is Tiffany Green).
+It can be polished and left as-is (note that crevises and small details cannot be effectively polished), or a patina applied.

-Pure copper powder.
+Pure copper powder without pigment.
 It reacts to patinas similarly to bronze, but with the characteristic reddish copper hue in the polished areas.

-Iron powder produces parts that are black when infiltrated, but can be polished to a dull grey.
+Iron powder produces parts that are black when infiltrated, but can be polished to a shiny dark grey.
 This can also be reacted with patinas to produce rusty and aged parts.
 Interestingly, the parts will also be slightly magnetic!

 Fine pecan shell flour creates wood-stone composite parts that are quite convincing and beautiful!

-Fine stone powders of marble, limestone or porcelain create a stone-stone composite material.
+Fine stone powders of marble, limestone or porcelain create a stone-stone amalgam material.
 The stone powder also helps to fill the surface porosity and smooth layer lines.

 In addition to the Composite Stone material and finishes above, we also have experience with many other 3D printing technologies and materials.
 These include a variety of plastics, including high detail resins suitable for small figures, as well as solid metal parts.
 Please contact us to discuss further to see if we can meet your needs.
 Note that these materials are produced off-site, and so the lead time is typically longer than our in house material.